Titantek/ada-outlier-datastory/content.md

    **Hop Distance Distribution Plot** \
    Another interesting characteristic of networks can be visualized through what is called an Hop Distance Distribution Plot (or a Reachability Plot).
 We are plotting the average number of reachable nodes versus the number of hops needed to reach them.
 This plot represent how many articles we can reach on average after a certain number of clicks.
 This kind of plot can provide information on: \
    • the network diameter \
-   • the Presence of Hubs \
+   • the presence of hubs \
-   • the Efficiency of Routing in the network
+   • the efficiency of routing in the network

 On this plot, we can compare the reachability of the two networks: